Recipe for glazed venison ribs

 - Tip the marinade into a separate bowl, add the stock, mix well and pour over the ribs, ensuring they are well covered in liquid.
 Then bring to the boil on the stove.
 Transfer to the oven and cook at 160°C for 1¾ to 2½ hours or until the meat is tender.
 If you have a water bath, place the vacuum-packed ribs in the water bath at 80°C for at least four hours.
 Once the ribs are cooked, remove from the bag, add the chicken stock and follow the rest of the recipe.

 - Remove the ribs from the sauce and allow to cool.
 Meanwhile, pass the sauce and allow it to reduce to a thick coating consistency.

 - Once the ribs are cold, cut into three-bone portions, then dip or coat with sauce before placing in the oven or on the BBQ to reheat, ensuring the sauce glazes the ribs.

-Venison sausages by Barry Stoffell.
-Making sausages at home requires little specialist knowledge or equipment.
-As a minimum, you will…
+Recipe for venison sausages Making sausages at home is simple, requiring little specialist knowledge or equipment.
+However you will need…

 One of the few advantages of the lockdown has been that many outstanding projects have finally been completed.
 One of…

 British venison is some of the most ethical, flavoursome and healthy meat in the UK.
 We have six species of deer and they are all so different that it begs the question, why do we still import venison?
 Just before COVID-19 hit, the price of venison was dropping.
 We are told this was due to imports from Spain and New Zealand.
 The quality of the driven shot venison from Spain does not come close to the quality of our British venison.
 Ask any Spanish chef how to cook it and he or she will say to stew it, because it’s tough and has a taint from the adrenalin coursing through the animal’s body as it runs and is shot on the hoof.